-Molina adopts and disseminates clinical practice guidelines (CPG) to reduce inter-provider variation in diagnosis and treatment.
+Molina adopts and disseminates clinical practice guidelines (CPG) to reduce inter-Provider variation in diagnosis and treatment.
 CPG adherence is measured at least annually.
-All guidelines are based on scientific evidence, review of medical literature, and/or appropriately established authority.
-Clinical Practice Guidelines are reviewed at least annually and more frequently as needed when clinical evidence changes and approved by the Quality Improvement and Health Equity Transformation Committee.
+All guidelines are based on scientific evidence, review of medical literature and/or appropriately established authority.